hphelion/documentation/commercial/GA1/CarrierGrade/Admin Guide/carrier-grade-admin-guide.md

 ## Administering HP Distributed Cloud Networking (DCN)

-Using DCN, you can do...
+Using DCN, you can install and upgrade HP Helion OpenStack Carrier Grade and do...

+For information on the administrative tasks you can perform using DCN, see [Administering HP Distributed Cloud Networking (DCN)](/helion/openstack/carrier/admin/dcn/).

 ## Administering the WindRiver Region